 Needless to say, Shiffrin was appropriately named the 2011 Ski Racing Magazine Junior of the Year (formerly won by both Vonn and Mancuso) and also received the Eastern Ski Writers Association Golden Ski Award for the top junior in the East.

-Since turning pro, Shiffrin has already amassed an impressive resume, snatching a Slalom World Championship and Overall Season Title in 2013 along with four World Cup victories.
+Since turning pro, Shiffrin has already amassed an impressive resume, snatching a Slalom World Championship, and Olympic god medal and an Overall Season Title in 2013 along with four World Cup victories.
 Although she’s young, there’s no denying, Shiffrin can compete with the best of the best, and plans to do so for a long time to come.

 Oakley, Atomic, Leki, Barilla, P & G, Snap Infusion